openvinotoolkit/openvino_notebooks/notebooks/whisper-subtitles-generation/README.md

 ### Quantize OpenVINO Whisper model using NNCF
 The second notebook will guide you through steps of improving model performance by INT8 quantization with [NNCF](https://github.com/openvinotoolkit/nncf):
-1. Quantize the converted OpenVINO model from [227-whisper-convert notebook](227-whisper-convert.ipynb) with NNCF.
+1. Quantize the converted OpenVINO model from [whisper-convert notebook](whisper-convert.ipynb) with NNCF.
 2. Check model result for the demo video.
 3. Compare model size, performance and accuracy of FP32 and quantized INT8 models.